The last government shutdown was the longest in more than 40 years. Here are all the recent shutdowns in one chart

 The rest were considered exempt from furlough, meaning they needed to report to work but could not receive pay.
 Both furloughed and exempted employees received backpay when their agencies reopened after the funding agreement was passed.

 The current Congress has not passed any of the 12 appropriations bills needed to fund the US government.
-That means it would be a full government shutdown if a deal doesn’t come to fruition by October 1, .
+That means this is a full government shutdown.

 The-CNN-Wire